 Back in August last year, I had three nights in NYC on my way to Canada.
 From the moment I arrived, I’d never felt more like a tourist in my entire life.

-In the time between landing at the airport and arriving at my hostel, I’d spoken to about five strangers (and that’s not including official, sanctioned strangers who work at designated information desks).
-One of them got lucky when the train ticket machine refused to take my $20 note and he only had $17 to give me in exchange, and another probably thought she was being stalked by a slightly loopy, frazzled backpacker as I obsessively checked with her that I was still going the right way.
+In the time between landing at the airport and arriving at my hostel, I’d spoken to about five strangers (and that’s not including official, authorised strangers who work at designated information desks).
+One of them got lucky when the train ticket machine refused to take my $20 note and he only had $17 to give me in exchange.
+Another strangers was slightly less lucky when she probably thought she was being stalked by a slightly loopy, frazzled backpacker as I obsessively checked with her that I was still on the train going the right way.

-I’d naively believed that I could navigate a bus, a train, and two subways while jetlagged and functioning on one hour of sleep, having never been to New York before in my life.
+I’d naively believed that I could navigate a bus, a train, and two subways in the early hours of the morning while jetlagged and functioning on one hour of sleep, having never been to New York before in my life.

 In a state of confusion and mild distress, I was reassured by the familiar presence of a Santander bank, excited by my first American cop car in a way that only a tourist can be, and informed my friend that I was a rhino while she kept me company on What’s App, despite it being 3am in the UK.